 A ruling of the European Court about the obligation to pay VAT in case of provision of services of bitcoin/traditional currency exchange has also clarified that virtual currency is not comparable to legal tender, although it has the same purpose of means of payment.

-Unlike cryptocurrencies, tokens are not currency intended as a means of payment, but a kind of coupon that can be converted into products or services of the company that issues them.
+Unlike cryptocurrencies, utility tokens are not only currency intended as a means of payment, but a kind of coupon that can be converted into products or services of the company that issues them.
 They became popular as part of Initial Coin Offerings (ICOs) when they were widely used to raise funding due to the fact that this choice, from a regulatory standpoint, was easier than other forms of funding.
 However, time showed that the regulatory simplicity left room for fraud and scams that mostly resulted in the rapid demise of many startups that left the holders of their tokens empty-handed.

 Utility tokens thus grant holders access to a current or future product or service, but they do not grant holders the rights granted by investments in the company’s capital and thus should not be regulated.
 However, even among regulators there are sometimes partially different interpretations: